 - You or one of your travel companions has to do the work…driving in Europe.

 - Driving in major cities in Europe can be more difficult than at home...parking is usually very limited and expensive.
 Start the driving portion of your trip when you’re ready to leave a city or if you already have the car, stay on the outskirts and use public transportation to go into the city..
 It's better not to drive in an unfamiliar city.

 - Do you drive on the left or the right at home?
-Only in England, Ireland, Malta and Cyprus do they drive on the left.
+Only in Great Britain, Ireland, Malta and Cyprus do they drive on the left.